 E4TheFuture coordinates and supports development of the National Standard Practice Manual.

-The National Standard Practice Manual is a product of the National Efficiency Screening Project (NESP), a multi-year project guided by an Advisory Committee and coordinated and funded by E4TheFuture.
+The National Standard Practice Manual is a product of the National Energy Screening Project (NESP), a multi-year project guided by an Advisory Committee and coordinated and funded by E4TheFuture with additional support from the U.S. DOE in 2020.

 The NESP also develops a range of supporting materials on the NSPM, including case studies and template tools as well as the Database of State Efficiency Screening Practices (DSESP) which provides a comparison of current cost-effectiveness practices across the United States.